Introduction

 Conclusion

 BIM represents a paradigm shift in the way renovation projects are approached.
-By offering precise data capturing of existing conditions and unparalleled change management capabilities, BIM enhances efficiency, accuracy, and collaboration across renovation projects.
-Its ability to integrate historical building data with contemporary design solutions ensures that while the aesthetics of infrastructures are preserved, modern functionalities and efficiencies are seamlessly incorporated.
-BIM adoption is not merely a technological upgrade; it's an evolution towards smarter, more sustainable building practices.
+By offering precise data capture of existing conditions and unparalleled change management capabilities, BIM enhances efficiency, accuracy, and collaboration across every phase of a renovation project.
+Its ability to integrate historical building data with contemporary design solutions ensures that while the character and fabric of existing structures are preserved, modern functionalities, energy performance targets, and regulatory requirements are seamlessly incorporated.